 Does everyone know what the current organizational priorities are right now and why?
 When you decide to pivot, do you clearly communicate the new plan and the reasoning behind it to your team?

 Transparency is key here.
-It won’t always make sense to involve employees in the decision-making process, but do keep them informed about what is happening and why.
+It won’t always make sense to involve employees in the decision-making process but do keep them informed about what is happening and why.
 When employees are invested in the company’s vision and understand their role in realizing it, they will be more engaged and productive.

 Running a business is not for the faint of heart, but when you have the right processes in place, you can easily overcome common obstacles.
-Start with these 6 strategic steps, and make organization a core part of your business plan—now and in the future.
+Start with these 6 strategic steps, and make the organization a core part of your business plan—now and in the future.